haritha3679/up-N-smoke/README.md

 ## Smokestack Building
 We compiled nearly a million rows of data from a combination of resources:
 - FBI
 - State of Massachusetts
 - National Legalization Data
 - US Government Census

 ## Data Collection Process
-- API Integration:
+- API Integration
-- SQlite,
+- SQlite
 - Bottle/flask
 - Py4Web
 - Sqlite provides the backend for our data(database) for our hosted application in PythonAnywhere